rachelandrew/grid-by-example/what/index.md

 ## Status of the spec and browser support

 Chrome, Firefox and Safari shipped grid support in March 2017.
+Edge shipped support in October 2017.
 IE10, 11 and Edge 15 and lower support an older, prefixed spec.
-In October 2017 Edge will update to the new specification to match other implementations.
 See [Can I Use](http://caniuse.com/#feat=css-grid), and also the [browsers page](/browsers) on this site which details where to log bugs should you find any.

+## Level 2 of the specification

+Almost as soon as grid shipped in production browsers work began on level 2 of the spec.
+This contains the subgrid feature moved out of level 1 in order to allow implementations to ship.
+As I write (January 2019) there are no current implementations of the subgrid feature.
+You can read about how it should work in my post on Smashing Magazine - [CSS Grid Level 2: Here Comes Subgrid](https://www.smashingmagazine.com/2018/07/css-grid-2/).

 ## Basic Concepts